Neighbors-in-History, Part 2

 HANCOCK • WICKS

 Rubin Hancock (about 1835-1916) was an enslaved person (and possibly a half-brother, according to at least one source) of Austin Judge John Hancock (more about him here).
-Rubin—and possibly other members of his family, including brothers Orange, Salem, and Peyton—lived for a time on what is today the historic Moore-Hancock Homestead, at 4811 Sinclair Avenue in today’s Rosedale neighborhood of Austin.
+Rubin—and possibly other members of his family, including brothers Orange, Salem, and Peyton—lived for a time on what is today the historic Moore-Hancock Farmstead, at 4811 Sinclair Avenue in today’s Rosedale neighborhood of Austin.
 After they were freed from slavery, Rubin and his wife Elizabeth purchased land near the intersection of Mopac and Parmer Lane in Austin.
 Rubin and his family were members of St. Paul Baptist Church in Austin, established in 1873, and Rubin served as a deacon there (more about the church and its cemetery, below.)

 After Slavery: The Rubin Hancock Farmstead, 1880-1916, Travis County, Texas, is an excellent in-depth report about Rubin and his family, before and after emancipation from slavery.